 Before we get into specific numbers, please be aware that this is a difficult question to answer for several reasons.
 First, researchers get different numbers depending upon how they define “sexual orientation”—is it a label/identity, or is it a behavior?
 This is a major issue because sexual labels and behaviors do not always match up.
 For example, there are many men who self-identify as heterosexual, but who have sex with other men on the “down-low.”
 Generally speaking, the percentage of people who identify as gay or lesbian tends to be lower than the percentage of people who have ever had sexual contact with a member of the same sex.
 Second, when you survey people about their sexual orientation and sexual practices, not everyone is honest, which biases the results (e.g., some gay and lesbian people might be afraid to report their true sexuality because they are not comfortable with their identity or have concerns about being outed).

 With this in mind, let’s look at the results from two nationally representative surveys conducted in the United States.
-The first study, originally reported in 1994, found that 2.8% of men and 1.4% of women identified as homosexual .
-The second study, reported in 2010, found that about 8% of men and 7% of women identified as gay, lesbian, or bisexual .
+The first study, originally reported in 1994, found that 2.8% of men and 1.4% of women identified as homosexual or bisexual .
+The second study, reported in 2010, found that about 8% of men and 7% of women identified as something other than heterosexual .
 How do we explain the large discrepancy between these studies?
 Are there more gay people now than there were in the 1990s?
 That seems unlikely.
 The higher numbers in the more recent survey probably reflect the fact that sexual minorities simply feel more comfortable disclosing their sexual identities in a day and age when homosexuality is more socially accepted.
-The newer numbers are also higher because they collapsed across all non-heterosexual identities (gay,bisexual, and other).
+The newer numbers are also higher because they collapsed across all non-heterosexual identities (gay/lesbian, bisexual, and other).

 In light of these findings, it is interesting to note that most people significantly overestimate the number of gays and lesbians who are out and about in the world.
 For instance, a 2011 Gallup poll found that, on average, Americans’ estimated that 25% of the population is homosexual .
 It is not clear why people's estimates differ so much from what researchers have documented.